 Roast for 15 to 19 minutes at 450 degrees F, until radishes are fork tender.
 Enjoy on their own or with the yummy walnut and nutritional yeast crumble in this recipe.

 If you’re looking for a quick cooking vegetable, radishes are a superb choice because they have very thin skin and a good amount of water.
 They like high heat; 450 degrees F, and are done in about 15-20 minutes depending on how large your radishes are.

 Roasting radishes takes away their spicy bite and transforms them into something deliciously tender, mellow, and a little sweet.
-Then they're topped with a salty, crunchy topping made from nutritional yeast and walnuts that completely elevates this easy side dish.
+This easy recipe is a show stopper, complete with a salty, crunchy topping made from nutritional yeast and walnuts that completely elevates this side dish.